Fiware/showcase.gsma.dataModels/Transportation/TrafficFlowObserved/doc/spec.md

     [OpenStreetMap](http://wiki.openstreetmap.org/wiki/Forward_%26_backward,_left_%26_right).
     + Mandatory

-+ `dateObserved` : The date and time of this observation in ISO8601 UTCformat.
++ `dateObserved` : The date and time of this observation in ISO8601 UTC format.
 It can be represented by an specific time instant or by an ISO8601 interval.
 As a workaround for the lack of support of Orion Context Broker for datetime intervals, it can be used two separate attributes: `dateObservedFrom`, `dateObservedTo`.
     + Attribute type: [DateTime](https://schema.org/DateTime) or an ISO8601 interval represented as [Text](https://schema.org/Text).